Bobst Library, 70 Washington Square South

 Palladium Athletic Facility: 140 East 14th Street

-The Coles Sports Center and Palladium Athletic Facility are available to all students during the summer.
+The Palladium Athletic Facility is available to all students during the summer.
 The facilities include cardio and weight equipment, pools, squash courts, and rock climbing walls.
 Hours of operation vary and are listed on the website.

 726 Broadway, 3rd and 4th Floors